Buddhist mummy: Methods

-It is a common method in China.
-Some covered the bodies with clay or salt.
+Self-mummification is a common method in China.
+Examples of Monks who practiced this include Tao Wing (道榮) or Yuet Kai (月溪).
+Some practitioners have covered their own bodies with clay or salt.

 According to Victor H. Mair in the Discovery Channel series The Mystery of the Tibetan Mummy, the self-mummification of a Tibetan monk, who died ca. 1475 and whose body was retrieved relatively incorrupt in the 1990s, was achieved by the sophisticated practices of meditation, coupled with prolonged starvation and slow self-suffocation using a special belt that connected the neck with his knees in a lotus position.

-Ascetic monks (Sokushinbutsu) in Japan practiced nyūjō (入定), which caused their own death by adhering to a wood-eating diet consisting of salt, nuts, seeds, roots, pine bark, and urushi tea.
-They were then buried alive in a pine-wood box full of salt connected by a tube for air, and would ring a bell signaling they were alive.
-When the bell stopped ringing, the air tube would be removed.
+Some Shingon monks in Japan practiced Sokushinbutsu (即身仏), which caused their own death by adhering to a wood-eating diet consisting of salt, nuts, seeds, roots, pine bark, and urushi tea.
+They were then buried alive in a pine-wood box with the only opening being a tube for air, meditating in lotus position and occasionally ringing a bell to signal they were alive.
+When the bell stopped ringing, the box would be dug up and treated as a buddha, granting favor provided it was preserved.
 Japan banned unburying in 1879, and assisted suicide—including religious suicide—is now illegal.